FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models: FailSafe

 After getting the candidate corrective actions, they need to go through rigorous systematic verification to be included into the final FailSafe dataset.
 Importantly, the systematic verification is designed to ensure that the collected recovery actions $\Delta A$ are both robust in correcting failure cases and effective when applied at any timestep where failures could potentially occur in the immediate future.

 In systematic verification, FailSafe replays the trajectory by incorporating the two poses ($P_d$ and $P_c$) collected earlier.
 Specifically, the motion planner first moves the robotic arm to the deviated pose $P_d$, then to the corrective pose $P_c$, and finally continues with the subsequent poses of the task (i.e., $A \rightarrow P_d \rightarrow P_c \rightarrow B\rightarrow C \rightarrow D$).
-If the originally failed operation is successfully completed after applying the corrective pose $P_c$, the corrective action $\Delta A$ along with the information such as image observation and failure types collected during the failure generation phase is added to the dataset.
-This process ensures both the reliability and diversity of the collected recovery actions, thereby enhancing FailSafe-VLM’s ability to help VLA models recover from failure scenarios in manipulation tasks.
+If the originally failed task now succeeds after applying the corrective pose $P_c$, the corrective action $\Delta A$ along with the information such as image observation and failure types collected during the failure generation phase is added to the dataset.
+This process ensures both the reliability and diversity of the collected recovery actions, thereby enhancing FailSafe-VLM’s ability to help VLA models recover from failure scenarios.